nagix/mini-tokyo-3d/docs/developer-guide/api/map.md

 ### **`setViewMode(mode)`**

 Sets the view mode.
-In the ground view mode (`ground'`), ground railways, stations, trains and airplanes will be displayed brightly, and underground railways, stations and trains will be translucent.
+In the ground view mode (`'ground'`), ground railways, stations, trains and airplanes will be displayed brightly, and underground railways, stations and trains will be translucent.
 In the underground view mode (`'underground'`), the map will turn dark and ground railways, stations, trains and airplanes will be translucent, while underground railways, stations and trains will appear brighter.

 #### Parameters